Robert-Campbell-256/KMIP-SplitKey/README.md

 # KMIP-SplitKey
-Python (and maybe later Rust) implementation of Shamir Secret Sharing, as specified in the KMIP v2.0 protocol
+Python (and maybe later Rust, maybe even Go) implementation of Shamir Secret Sharing, as specified in the KMIP v2.0 protocol

 ## Plans and Progress